Documentation: TLS

 Replication

-A Valkey master server handles connecting clients and replica servers in the same way, so the above tls-port and tls-auth-clients directives apply to replication links as well.
+A Valkey primary server handles connecting clients and replica servers in the same way, so the above tls-port and tls-auth-clients directives apply to replication links as well.

-On the replica server side, it is necessary to specify tls-replication yes to use TLS for outgoing connections to the master.
+On the replica server side, it is necessary to specify tls-replication yes to use TLS for outgoing connections to the primary.

 Cluster